 No. Sealed lead acid and lithium batteries do not require additional water to maintain them.

 What should I avoid when charging batteries?

 - Avoid mixing batteries of different size and age – you will always be limited to the weakest battery in the string.
 For optimum performance, you should be using matched cells.
 Batteries should not be more than 6 months different in age.

-- To get the best life out of your batteries avoid running more than 3 in parallel.
+- To get the best life out of your batteries avoid running more than 3 batteries/strings in parallel.

 - Don’t let your batteries get too cold or too hot – about 20°C is an ideal temperature, and for best results, aim to keep them between 10°C to 30°C

 OVERCHARGING is one of the worst things that can happen to your battery, but is unlikely with a high quality charge controller.